Chilca, Formación y Capacitaciones

 Carolina Guerrero Valencia.

 PhD in Political Science, University of Hamburg, Germany.
-Public Administrator, University of Chile, Chile.
-Currently a lecturer at the Faculty of Government, University of Chile.
-Her areas of work include the State, public policies, communication, leadership, citizen participation, gender, among others.
+Public Administrator, University of Chile.
+Currently professor at the Faculty of Government, University of Chile.
+Her work includes State, public policies, communication, leadership, citizen participation, gender, among others.

 Carla Gaete Verdugo.

-Actress, Bachelor in Performing Arts, Theater and Voice Teacher, University ARCIS.
-International specialization at Roy Hart, France, and certified Vocal Coach.
-In addition to a recognized acting career in various theater companies, she teaches at the university level in Santiago and other regions.
-Her areas of work include effective communication, public speaking, communication skills, teamwork, and effective presentations.
+Actress, Bachelor in Performing Arts, Theater and Voice Teacher from ARCIS University.
+Specialized internationally in Roy Hart (France) and certified as Vocal Coach.
+She has a recognized acting career in different theater companies and teaches at university level in Santiago and regions.
+Her areas of work include effective communication, public speaking, teamwork, and presentation skills.

 Catalina Osorio Cerón.

-Actress, University of Chile.
-Master’s in Art, Thought, and Latin American Culture, with specialization in vocal and acting training at Centre Artistique Roy Hart, France.
-Her areas of expertise include effective communication, public speaking, communication skills, teamwork, and effective presentations.
-Currently, she teaches at the Catholic University of Valparaíso, UNIACC, among others.
+Actress from the University of Chile.
+Master in Art, Thought and Latin American Culture, specialized in voice and acting at Centre Artistique Roy Hart, France.
+Her work includes effective communication, public speaking, teamwork and presentation skills.
+She currently teaches at the Catholic University of Valparaíso, UNIACC, among others.

 Carmen Argueta Centeno.

-Intern and undergraduate student in International Relations and Business at Universidad Gerardo Barrios, El Salvador.
+Intern and ungraduate student in International Relations and Business at Universidad Gerardo Barrios, El Salvador

 Contact us